AguaClara/ram_pump/Fall 2018/Manual.md

 </center>
 </br>

-Using these measurements the team found that the distance the spring ~had when the plate was open, labeled original compressed length above, was~ **rephrase this, I had a hard time understanding what was being communicated**
-10 cm - 1 cm - 1.5 cm = 7.5 cm.
+Using these measurements the team found that the distance the spring had available when the plate was open, labeled original compressed length above, was 10 cm - 1 cm - 1.5 cm = 7.5 cm.
 The original, free length of the spring we were using is 10.16 cm so the original compression of the spring when the plate is open is the free length minus the compressed length which is 2.66 cm.
 To find the total compression, the team added the distance the plate moves to this value.
 The distance the plate moves was found by measuring from the bottom of the plate (top of the rod it is attached to) to the top of the threads on the rod that is attached to the plate.
 This value was 1.3 cm making the total compression of the spring 3.96 cm.
 <center><img src="https://raw.githubusercontent.com/AguaClara/ram_pump/master/Fall%202018/Pictures/plate%20diagram.png">

 Figure 5: The plate in the Ram Pump

-**A numbered list could ve helpful for your paragraphs explaining steps in arriving to a outcome**

 </center>
 </br>